 MSFHR was created in 2001, in honour of Nobel Laureate Dr. Michael Smith.
 Funded by the province of British Columbia, MSFHR is is BC's health research funding agency, focused on talent development and building health research capacity in the province.

-This list summarizes MSFHR-funded initiatives that are no longer active.
-To request more information on specific programs, contact firstname.lastname@example.org.
+This list summarizes initiatives led or funded by MSFHR that have now completed, no longer fall under the scope of MSFHR, or have matured into independent enterprises.
+To request more information on specific programs, please contact email@example.com.

 The BC Ministry of Healthy Living and Sport contracted MSFHR in 2008 to undertake an independent evaluation of the Active Communities Initiative.
 The initiative aimed to increase the number of physically active British Columbians by 20 percent by 2010.
 MSFHR developed evaluation options through stakeholder consultation and contracted Cathexis Consulting Inc. to conduct the review.
 The findings were presented to the ministry in April 2009.

 From 2003 to 2004, MSFHR worked with the BC Ministry of Health to build capacity for research into the causes, diagnosis, and treatment of autism spectrum disorders.
 MSFHR assisted with data collection and an inventory of research activity to inform future planning for a regional collaboration.
 The inventory was presented in March 2004 to a meeting of policy-makers, researchers, and funding agencies from across Western and Northern Canada.